-The froehde reagent is ideal as it has a very long shelf life.
+The froehde reagent drug test kit is ideal as it has a very long shelf life.
 It lasts over 12 months if stored in the fridge and about 12 months if kept outside the fridge in a cool, dark place.
-One bottle will give approximately 40 tests.
+One bottle of this test kit will give approximately 40 tests.

 This modafinil validity test will react with granules of modafinil to turn a dark-orange color if modafinil is detected.
 This test kit will not determine age, expiry, or strength of the modafinil/armodafinil, only if the tested pill granules contain modafinil and are not counterfeit.